pywinrt/pywinrt/README.md

 to generate Python bindings for Windows Runtime APIs.
 It can be used with the Windows SDK and with custom components.

+A pre-compiled binary version of the PyWinRT tool is available via [nuget](https://www.nuget.org/packages/PyWinRT).

 ### Projects that use PyWinRT

 - [python-winsdk](https://github.com/pywinrt/python-winsdk): Full Windows SDK bindings.